NUECES MOSQUE

 See more

-Yes, we are accepting major gift pledges now.
-However, we need to collect an additional $4M by Ramadan 2025 to mobilize construction.
-All funds for this project are kept in a separate, secure account, strictly designated for reconstruction.
-Current masjid operational funds are managed separately.
+Yes.
+We are accepting pledges now.
+However, $4M is needed by Ramadan 2025 to mobilize construction.
+All project funds are in a separate secure account.

 See more